FilecoinFoundationWeb/filecoin-foundation/sanity-migration-plan.md

 ## 9. Ongoing Maintenance & Engineering Involvement

-### 9.1 What Sanity requires from engineering post-migration
+### 9.1 What either CMS requires from engineering post-migration

+The following tasks apply regardless of whether Sanity or Payload is chosen.

-**Schema changes — the main ongoing cost.** Any time the editorial team needs a new field, a new content type, or a structural change to an existing type, an engineer must update the TypeScript schema file, run `sanity typegen`, and deploy.
-This is not a Sanity-specific limitation — it is inherent to any typed CMS with code-defined schemas.
+**Schema changes — the main ongoing cost.** Any time the editorial team needs a new field, a new content type, or a structural change to an existing type, an engineer must update the TypeScript schema file and deploy.
+This is inherent to any typed CMS with code-defined schemas.
 Rough cost: 30 minutes for a simple field addition, 1–3 days for a new collection.

-**GROQ query updates.** If a schema change affects the shape of data returned to a page, the corresponding query and any TypeScript types that consume it need updating.
-This is tightly coupled to schema changes — it is the same engineering touch, not an additional one.
+**Data layer updates.** If a schema change affects the shape of data returned to a page, the corresponding queries (GROQ for Sanity, local API calls for Payload) and TypeScript types need updating.
+This is tightly coupled to schema changes — the same engineering touch, not an additional one.

-**Dependency updates.** `@sanity/client`, `next-sanity`, `@portabletext/react` are npm packages updated at the same cadence as any other dependency in the monorepo.
-No different from updating `tailwindcss` or `next`.
+**Dependency updates.** CMS client packages are updated at the same cadence as any other dependency in the monorepo.

-**Webhook monitoring.** The `/api/revalidate` endpoint needs to stay healthy.
-If it silently breaks, content still publishes in Studio but pages serve stale cache indefinitely.
-This needs a Sentry alert on the endpoint from day one — it cannot be assumed to be working.
-Low-touch once instrumented, but cannot be ignored.
+**Webhook monitoring.** The `/api/revalidate` endpoint needs to stay healthy regardless of CMS.
+If it breaks silently, content publishes in the admin UI but pages serve stale cache indefinitely.
+Needs a Sentry alert from day one.

-**The `EncryptedField` component (ff-site only).** The custom Studio component that calls `/api/encryption` is bespoke code.
+**The `EncryptedField` component (ff-site only).** The custom admin input component that calls `/api/encryption` is bespoke code in either CMS.
 If the encryption endpoint contract changes, this component needs updating.

-Narrow surface area, but engineering-owned.
+**Sanity-specific additional task: `sanity typegen` in CI.** The type generation step must be run in CI and the output committed or checked.
+If generated types drift from committed types, CI should fail.
+Payload generates types automatically during build — no equivalent step needed.

-**What requires zero engineering post-migration:**
+**What requires zero engineering post-migration (both CMSes):**
-- Routine publishing (blog posts, events, projects, pages) — this is the whole point
+- Routine publishing (blog posts, events, projects, pages)
-- Server maintenance, uptime, backups, SSL — Sanity is fully managed SaaS
-- Security patches on the Content Lake — Sanity's responsibility
+- Security patches on the hosted data layer (Sanity's or Payload Cloud's responsibility)
-- Storage scaling — handled by Sanity
+- Storage scaling (handled by the managed service)

 ---